IBM/cpd-cli/cpdbr-oadp/README.md

         ```

+    2. For OADP 0.2.6, any valid name can be used for the secret.
+The same secret name must be used in the Velero CR.

-    2.  ```oc create secret generic oadp-repo-secret --namespace oadp-operator --from-file cloud=./credentials-velero```
+        ```oc create secret generic oadp-repo-secret --namespace oadp-operator --from-file cloud=./credentials-velero```

-4. Create a Velero instance (OADP 0.2.6)
+4. Create a Velero instance (OADP 0.2.6 Community Operator)

     Follow the steps in

     <https://github.com/openshift/oadp-operator/tree/oadp-0.2.6/#creating-velero-cr>

-    The following is an example of a custom resource for a Velero
+    The following is an example of a custom resource for a Velero instance.
-    instance.

-    Replace the "s_3__url" in the backup storage location with the URL
-    of the object store obtained above.
+    Replace the "s_3__url" in the backup storage location with the URL of the object store.
+    For Amazon S3, the s_3__force_path_style and s_3__url can be omitted.

     Note: If the s3 url needs to changed after Velero is installed, uninstall Velero and OADP, and reinstall.
     See [Uninstalling OADP and Velero](#uninstalling-oadp-and-velero).

     A bucket must first be created in the object store.
 Specify the same bucket name in the "bucket" field.

-    The CSI plugin is enabled, which allows snapshots
-    of CSI-backed volumes.
+    The CSI plugin is enabled, which allows snapshots of CSI-backed volumes.
 Restic is enabled via enable_restic: true

-    The cpdbr-velero-plugin is specified under the custom_velero_plugins
+    The cpdbr-velero-plugin is specified under the custom_velero_plugins property.
-    property.

 ```
 apiVersion: konveyor.openshift.io/v1alpha1